What is the admission timeline?

 At what age can my child begin to attend ISM?

-For our youngest students, Nursery class is for 3-4 year old.
-To qualify for the class, a child must be 3 years old on or before September 1st of the current academic year.
-For more information on ages and grade placement, please visit the Grade Placement section of our website.
-Grade equivalent 2021-2022
+For our youngest students, our Kindergarten Afternoon (K PM) class is for 3-4 years old.
+To qualify for this class, a child must be 3 years old on or before September 1st of the current academic year.
+For more information on ages and grade placement, please read the Grade Equivalents information in the following question.

 Into which class will my child be placed?